J-sephB-lt-n/jwt-checkout/README.md

-# jwt-checkout
+# Checking out JSON Web Tokens (JWTs)

-Me investigating how JSON-Web-Tokens (JWTs) work using a bare-bones Flask app
+Me investigating how JSON Web Tokens (JWTs) work using a bare-bones python [Flask](https://github.com/pallets/flask) app and [PyJWT](https://github.com/jpadilla/pyjwt)

+For an introduction to the theory of JWTs, you can't do better than https://jwt.io

-To deploy the app locally, run this code in terminal:
+To deploy my app locally, run this code in terminal:

 ```bash
 flask --app jwt_checkout run